 Our legal team has over a century of combined legal experience, and we’ve been helping people throughout Baltimore for more than 45 years.
 We are well-respected in the community for our expertise, commitment to clients, and ethical approach.

-If you were harmed by a medication error in Baltimore, call William G. Kolodner Personal Injury Lawyers for help.
+If you were harmed by a medication error in Baltimore, call WGK Personal Injury Lawyers for help.
 Initial consultations are always free.